florianheinemann/www-passwordless-net/resources/content/getstarted.md

-The following should provide a quick-start in using Passwordless.
+The following should provide a quick-start on using Passwordless.
 If you need more details check out the [example](https://github.com/florianheinemann/passwordless/tree/master/examples/simple-mail), the [deep dive](https://passwordless.net/deepdive), or the [documentation](https://passwordless.net/docs/Passwordless.html).
 Also, don't hesitate to raise comments and questions on [GitHub](https://github.com/florianheinemann/passwordless/issues).

 ### 1. Install the module: